Al-Haditha, Ramle: 1948, aftermath

 Early in 1948, the Mukhtar of Al-Haditha met to negotiate a non–belligerent agreement with the neighbouring Ben Shemen.
 However, Al-Haditha was depopulated during the 1948 Arab-Israeli War on July 12, 1948, under the first stage of Operation Dani.

 In September, 1948, Ben-Gurion asked the ministerial committee for permission to destroy 14 villages, one of which was Al-Haditha.
+Part of the village was destroyed in 1948, and the remainder in 1967.

 In 1992 the village site was described: "The stone and concrete rubble of destroyed houses is visible on the site.
 Only one house remains; it is sealed and deserted.
 It has a gabled, tiled roof, and a sign ('BROADWAY 80') is glued to one of its walls.
 There are also clusters of trees on the site, including Christ's–thorn, olive and eucalyptus trees.
 The old village road remains and has been enlarged.
 The surrounding land is cultivated."

+Since 2022, a project of Palestinians and Israelis led by Yoav Alon of Tel-Aviv University has investigated the Palestinian village from its founding during the Ottoman period to its depopulation in 1948, using a combination of archaeology, oral testimony and historical records.
+The project is only the second Israeli archaeological investigation of a Palestinian village from the modern era.